-Mail this Form to the Clerk, United States Court of Appeals for Veterans Claims, 625 Indiana Avenue, NW, Suite 900, Washington, DC 20004-2950.
-Mark the Envelope "Confidential: Judicial Misconduct Complaint" or "Confidential: Judicial Disability Complaint."
-Do Not Put the Name of the Judge on the Envelope.
-See Rule 2(e) for the Number of Copies Required.
-This complaint should be typewritten if possible or written legibly; if this form is not completed properly, the Clerk will not accept it.

-1. Complainant's name:
+If mailing, send this Form to the: Clerk, United States Court of Appeals for Veterans Claims, 625 Indiana Avenue, NW, Suite 900, Washington, DC 20004-2950.
+Mark the Envelope "CONFIDENTIAL: Judicial Complaint of Misconduct Complaint" or "CONFIDENTIAL: Judicial Complaint of Disability Complaint ."
+Do Not Putnot put the Namename of the Judge on the Envelope .
+See Rule 2(e) for envelope .
+If emailing, send this Form to: efiling@uscourts.cavc.gov.
+The subject line of the Number of Copies Required.
+This complaintemail should be typewritten if possible"CONFIDENTIAL: Complaint of Misconduct" or written legibly; if this form is "CONFIDENTIAL: Complaint of Disability."
+Do not completed properly, put the Clerk will not accept it name of the judge in the subject line.
+1. Complainant's name: Address: Telephone: Email address: 2.
+Name of Judge complained about: 3.
+Does this complaint concern the behavior of the judge in a particular case or cases?(s)? [] Yes [No If "yes," givecomplete the following information about each case (use the reverse side if theremore than one): Docket number: Are (were) you a party or lawyer in the case? [] Party [] Lawyer [] Neither If you are (were) a party in the case, give the name, address, and telephone number, and email address of your representative, if any: Representative's name: Address:

-Address:

-Daytime telephone: ( )

-2. Name of Judge complained about:

-3. Does this complaint concern the behavior of the judge in a particular case or cases?

-[ ] Yes [ ] No

-If "yes," give the following information about each case (use the reverse side if there is more than one):

-Docket number:

-Are (were) you a party or lawyer in the case? [ ] Party [ ] Lawyer [ ] Neither

-If a party, give the name, address, and telephone number of your representative:

-Representative's name:

-Address:

-Daytime telephone: ( )
+Telephone: Email address:

 Docket numbers of any appeals to the U.S. Court of Appeals for the Federal Circuit:

-(see next page)

-4. Have you filed any lawsuits against the judge? [ ] Yes [ ] No
+4. Have you filed any lawsuits against the judge? [] Yes [] No

 If "yes," give the following information about each case (use the reverse side if there is more than one):

 Court:

 Docket number:

 Present status of suit:

-Name, address, and telephone number of your representative:
+Name, address, and telephone number, and email address of your representative, if any:

 Representative's name:

 Address:

-Daytime telephone: ( )
+Telephone: Email address:

 Court to which any appeal has been taken:

 Docket number of the appeal:

 Present status of the appeal:

-5. On separate sheets of paper, not larger than the paper this form is printed on, describe the conduct or the evidence of disability that is the subject of this complaint and explain why you believe this conduct is prejudicial to the effective and expeditious administration of the business of the Court.
-See Rule 2(b) and 2(d).
+5. On separate sheets of paper, not larger than the paper this form is printed on,81⁄2" by 11", describe the conduct or the evidence of disability that is the subject of this complaint and explain why you believe this conduct is prejudicial to the effective and expeditious administration of the business of the Court.
+See Rule U.S. VET.
+APP.
+R. GOVERNING COMPLS.
+JUD.
+MISCONDUCT & DISABILITY R. 2(band), 2(d).
 Do not use more than 5 pages (5 sides).
 Most complaints do not require that much.

-I d eclare under penalty of perjury pursuant to 28 U.S.C. § 1746 that -
+I d clare under penalty of perjury pursuant to 28 U.S.C. § 1746 that -

-I have read Rules 1 and 2 of the Court's Rules Governing Complaints of Judicial isconduct or Disability, and
+I have read Rules 1 and 2 of the Court's Rules Governing Complaints of Judicial Misconduc Disability, and

 (2) the statements made in this complaint are true and correct to the best of my knowledge.

+(Signature)

-(Signature) Executed on (Date)
+Executed on

+(Date)